slackapi/bolt-js/docs/_deployments/serverless-framework.md

 **2. Add a serverless.yml**

-Every Serverless Framework app uses a special file called `serverless.yml` to configure and deploy your app.
+Serverless Framework projects use a `serverless.yml` file to configure and deploy apps.

 Create a new file called `serverless.yml` in your app's root directory and paste the following: